Our database is free to use for all history and archaeology enthusiasts. If you use our database, please do not forget to cite correctly:

 Photos: Jaana Ratas.

-Disc-shaped brooch with openwork ornament, bronze.
+Disc-shaped brooch with openwork ornament, copper alloy.
 Such brooches were widespread mainly in Finland, but have been recently found more and more in Estonia as well..

 Literature: